Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

 **List of messages**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *List of messages* view and return to the List of intents.
+  Click this button to close the *List of messages* view and return to the list of intents.

 - ![Unpublish](../../Assets/Icons/Unpublish02.png "[Unpublish]")
   Click this to unpublish the log message.